ipozdeev/it-skills-for-research/writing-with-latex.md

 ## bibliography

 Bibliography is a collection of all references you cite in your work.
 As it is in general a bad idea to type citations by hand (at the bare minimum to avoid awkward spelling errors), a better idea is to organize them in a well structured database and point to its entries whenever needed.
-In a LaTeX document, this is achieved using two things, which you will always encounter in discussions of bibliography: a backend processor such as *biber* and a package providing bibliography formats such as *biblatex*.
-The former takes a bibliography database (usually a `.bib` file) and processes it to produce a TeX-conforming file (usually with extension `.bbl`), while the latter uses a format's macros to place, point to and and keep track of citations.
+In a LaTeX document, this is achieved using two things, which you will always encounter in discussions of bibliography: a backend processor such as *biber* or *bibtex* and a package providing bibliography formats such as *biblatex* or *natbib*.
+The backend takes a bibliography database (usually a `.bib` file) and processes it to produce a TeX-conforming file (usually with extension `.bbl`), while the format uses a collection ogf macros to place, point to and and keep track of citations.

-We will be working with *biber* and *biblatex*.
-The latter contains many possible bibliography variants such as `bwl-FU`, differing in the way names are abbreviated and ordered, mnemonics defined etc.
+Many possible bibliography variants such as `bwl-FU` are contained in *biblatex*, differing in the way names are abbreviated and ordered, mnemonics defined etc.

 ### structure

-A bibliography database is saved as a `.bib` file and has entries of the form:
+A bibliography database is biblatexsaved as a `.bib` file and has entries of the form:

 ```latex
 @<TYPE>{<KEY>,